Raffael1998/Note_Taking_App/README.md

 Notes are stored in `notes.txt` in the project directory.

+The list of possible categories is read from `categories.txt`.
+Edit this file to control how your notes are classified.

 ## Testing the OpenAI API

 You can verify your API key and connectivity by running: